5ahmnm1920-mep3-G2/VRProject-celiasch/README.md

-# VR Project Celiasch
+# Save Your World!
+VR

 ## Concept
 A 3D globe is in the middle of a room.
 The player has to pick up trash, laying around the globe.
 If he picks up a piece of trash, a tree appears in the room.
 The player has to repeat this step three times.
-Then the globe spins and the game ends.
+Then the globe spins, the game ends and the world is saved of climate change.

 ### Controls
 #### Movement